How to write a TOP mark Persuasive Writing Piece?

 Refine your essay for clarity, coherence, and grammatical accuracy.
 Pay attention to transitions between paragraphs and ensure your arguments flow logically.

-Features of a High-Level Persuasive Essay
+What are Features of a High-Level Persuasive Essay?

 Engaging Introduction